 - Use your knees to lift, not your back.

 - Do not lift weights too heavy for you.
 11

 Generally, if you suspect you have an inguinal hernia, you should see a doctor.
 Otherwise, seek immediate medical attention if you have an inguinal hernia or have had inguinal hernia repair surgery and you experience:

 Generally, you will never have to contact a medical malpractice lawyer.
 The only time this would occur is if the medical device (e.g., synthetic mesh) is defective or if your physician or other medical professional breached his or her duty to you and you were harmed because of that breach.

 Injured by medical malpractice or a defective medical device?
 Contact us to learn about your options.

-If you or someone you know has been harmed by a doctor, nurse, or other healthcare provider's negligence or by a defective medical product, contact our personal injury lawyers today for a free consultation.
+If you or someone you know has been harmed by a doctor, nurse, or other healthcare provider's negligence or by a defective medical product, you may be eligible to pursue a hernia mesh lawsuit.
 Call us at 855-396-0370 or fill out our online contact form on this page for a free case evaluation.